-Among the many federal programs designed to improve the career prospects of students in the United States, the Carl D. Perkins Career and Technical Education Act of 2006 (Perkins) stands out for its size, scope, and complexity.
-Perkins provides more than $1 billion per year to states, with a goal of preparing students for both postsecondary education and employment.
+Among the many federal programs designed to improve the career prospects of students in the United States, the Strengthening Career and Technical Education for the 21st Century Act of 2018 (Perkins V) stands out for its size, scope, and complexity.
+Perkins V provides nearly $1.3 billion per year to states, with a goal of preparing students for both postsecondary education and employment.
 A majority of the funds are allocated in support of career development instruction provided by secondary school districts and 2-year and 4-year colleges and universities.
 Students participating in career and technical education receive rigorous academic instruction and advanced technical training.

 The federal legislation mandates that states report on their uses of Perkins grant funding and performance outcomes of students concentrating their studies in technical coursework.